 The waitresses treat the customers as “go-shujinsama”, which means “master” and acts shy, giggling and smiling.
 It is more or less innocent fun.
 Maid cafés were originally designed primarily to cater to the fantasies of male “otaku”, fans of anime, manga, and video games.

 Maid Cafes also have their roots in Hello Kitty and Pokemon, and the whole “cuteness” rebellion trend of Japan which goes back to the 70s.
-While USA and Europe had hippies, Japan had cuteness where young people did not want to grow up and step into the serious adult world with long working days.
-So they dressed up in childish clothes with cute hairstyles as a rebellion against the grown up society.
+While the USA and Europe had hippies, Japan had cuteness where young people did not want to grow up and step into the serious adult world with long working days.
+So they dressed up in childish clothes with cute hairstyles as a rebellion against the grown-up society.

 Today most customers of Maid Cafes are Japanese tourists from other parts of Japan, and surprisingly many females visit Maid Cafes, rather than hardcore manga fans!

 The first Maid Cafe, “Cure Maid Café“, opened in Akihabara in Tokyo in March 2001.
 They are becoming increasingly popular, and today there are over 200 Maid Cafes only in Tokyo.
-Maid Cafes have also opened overseas in countries like China, South Korea, Taiwan, Australia, Hungary, the Czech Republic, France, Mexico, Canada and the United States.
+Maid Cafes have also opened overseas in countries like China, South Korea, Taiwan, Australia, Hungary, the Czech Republic, France, Mexico, Canada, and the United States.

 The menus of Maid Cafès are similar to those of typical cafes and offer coffee, tea and other beverages (also with alcohol), as well as some food and desserts.
-However, in Maid Cafés, the food is made with a little “twist”, like the waitresses will often decorate a customer’s food with cute designs at his or her table.
+However, in Maid Cafés, the food is made with a little “twist”, as the waitresses will often decorate a customer’s food with cute designs at his or her table.

 For instance, they use syrup or chocolate sauce to paint and make cute drawings on desserts like ice-cream.
 A dish that is very popular at Maid Cafès is the omelet and rice (オムライス Omu-radius), which the maid will typically make cute drawings on using ketchup.
 This extra “service” adds to the image of the waitress as an innocent but pampering maid.